 Export Credit Insurance

-Export credit insurance (ECI) protects against the possibility of a foreign buyer failing to pay an exporter of goods and services.
+Export credit insurance (ECI) protects against a foreign buyer failing to pay an exporter of goods and services.

-Stated differently, ECI provides the exporter with conditional assurance that payment will be made in the scenario in which the foreign buyer is unable to pay, thereby greatly lowering the payment risks associated with conducting business internationally.
+Stated differently, ECI provides the exporter with conditional assurance that payment will be made even if the foreign buyer cannot pay, thereby greatly lowering the payment risks associated with conducting business internationally.

 Benefits of Export & Import Insurance